This advice is for adults only (including pregnant and breastfeeding women); it is not suitable for children.

 This sheet is for information only.
 It is not intended to replace medical diagnosis or other dietary information you have been given.
 Follow advice on foods to avoid if you are pregnant.
 Consult a dietitian or your GP if you are unsure about any information.
 If you need to see a dietitian, visit your GP for a referral or: www.freelancedietitians.org for a private dietitian.
 Check that your dietitian is registered at www.hpc-uk.org.
 Written by Dr Sarah Bath, Dietitian and Professor Margaret Rayman © University of Surrey.
 June 2012iodinefactsheet (90.25KB - Requires Adobe Reader)

 What does iodine do?

-Iodine is essential for the production of thyroid hormones which are vital for many body processes including metabolism and growth.
-One of the most important roles of the thyroid hormones, and therefore of iodine, is for development of the baby’s brain during pregnancy and early life.
+Iodine is a mineral that is important for health.
+It is needed to make hormones in the thyroid.
+These hormones are needed for many body processes including growth, metabolism and for the development of a baby’s brain during pregnancy and early life.